In light of the current COVID-19 Government advice will be postponing all SSCP courses/seminars/learning events until 30th April 2020.

 This course has been developed by Virtual College in partnership with West Yorkshire Police, safeguarding boards and ECPAT UK who are a leading children’s rights organisation campaigning against child trafficking and exploitation.
 The course fee is £30 + VAT, discounts are available for multiple purchases.
 Virtual College is donating 10% of all sales of this course to ECPAT UK to help in the fight against child trafficking.

-Virtual College has produced a range of free e-learning courses in subjects such: Infection Prevention and Control, Introduction to GDPR, Awareness of Type 1 Diabetes and Understanding Animal Welfare in Violent Homes
+Virtual College has produced a range of free e-learning courses in subjects such: Infection Prevention and Control, Introduction to GDPR, Awareness of Type 1 Diabetes, Prevent COVID-19, Mental Health and Wellbeing Resource Pack, Working from Home Resource Pack and more.

 You can choose an OpenLearn course from a wide range of subjects.
 Some are based on Open University course materials.
 Others are written specifically for OpenLearn.